Kenyatta A.C. Hinkle

 Kenyatta A.C.
-Hinkle (born 1987) is also known as Olomidara Yaya.
-She is an American artist, author, and Assistant Professor at the University of California at Berkeley Department of Art Practice.
+Hinkle (born 1987), also known as Olomidara Yaya, is an American artist, author, was previously an assistant professor at the University of California at Berkeley Department of Art Practice.
 Her work focuses on questions of race, sexuality, and history through a variety of visual and textual mediums.
 She lives and works in Los Angeles, California.
 Notable works include the Kentifrica project, the Tituba series, The Evanesced, and the Uninvited series.
 She is a member of CTRL+SHFT Collective in Oakland, California.

 Early life

-Hinkle was born in Louisville, Kentucky in 1987.
-She is of Kentifrica descent, and has created artworks around this part of her identity.
+Hinkle was born in Louisville, Kentucky in 1987; her experiences with racism and colorism, especially as they expressed themselves in language, were essential to her later response to these ideas in art.
 Hinkle was inspired by her mother, herself an artist, who, due to the fact that they lived in the segregated South, was unable to pursue her creative identity.
-Hinkle's mother enforced the idea of "powerful self-possession" into her, which is why Hinkle does not shy away from tough issues in the world.
+Hinkle's mother enforced the idea of "powerful self-possession" into her.

 She lived in Baltimore, MD while studying at the Maryland Institute College of Art where she sometimes attended local slam poetry events.

 Education

 Kenyatta A.C.
 Hinkle studied painting (BFA) at Maryland Institute College of Art and writing (MFA) at California Institute of the Arts.
-She studied at the AICAD New York Studio Program, Brooklyn, NY from 2008 to 2009.
-She was a US Fulbright Fellow in Lagos Nigeria from 2015–2016.
+She studied at the AICAD/New York Studio Residency Program in Brooklyn, NY from 2008 to 2009.
+She was a US Fulbright Fellow in Lagos, Nigeria from 2015 to 2016.